Oriar/Exoplanet-Model/README.md

 This repository contains the fully documented Jupyter Notebook, with code and markup, handed in for the 2019-2020 Eton College Computational Physics Prize.
 PNG files are included for diagrams within the Notebook and can be found in the images folder.

-A latex folder contains a formatted raw latex version with an output pdf file- images have not been added yet.
-This is the same as found in the root folder.
+A latex folder contains a formatted raw latex version with an output pdf file- images have been added.
+Note that images both in the Jupyter Notebook and Latex file rely on the relative file path to the "images" and "matplotlib_graph."
+The output pdf is currently the same as found in the root folder.
+Minor cosmetic changes will soon be made.

 Various problems have been identified within the code and ongoing development is currently working towards v0.2.